ajrussell999/augmented_DHCP/README.md

 ### 4. ISC DHCP-server sample configuration file dhcpd.conf

 The ISC DHCP-server configuration text is split into four sections, global, class ESH-3105, class FS-0900E, and default class.
 The four sections are listed below.

+#### 4.1 DHCP.conf global
 First the global section of the dhcp.conf file.

 ```sh